Program of Thought

 The Solution: Use a Calculator, Not Mental Math

 Program of Thought (PoT) has the AI write code to solve computational problems instead of trying to calculate in its head.
 It's like using a calculator instead of doing mental math — the computer handles the numbers precisely.
-Where Chain-of-Thought reasons in text, PoT reasons in code for exact results.
+Where Chain-of-Thought reasons in natural language, PoT offloads the actual arithmetic to code that is run by an external interpreter, so the final answer comes from a deterministic execution rather than from the model predicting the next digit token by token.

 Think of it like using a calculator vs mental math: